-The purpose of the Save The Willow Run Bomber Plant Campaign, launched in May 2013, is to mobilize the resources needed to preserve and renovate roughly 144,000 square feet of the 5 million square foot former Willow Run Bomber Plant, to eventually become the new home of the Yankee Air Museum.
+The purpose of the Save The Willow Run Bomber Plant Campaign is to mobilize the resources needed to save, preserve, and renovate roughly 144,000 square feet of the 5 million square foot former Willow Run Bomber Plant, to eventually become the new home of the Yankee Air Museum.

 A Portion of Willow Run Saved from Demolition: Restoration Begins

 Fundraising Continues: Goals for the Coming Year and Opportunities to Help

 Fund Raising has begun in earnest for the next phase of the project, bringing all the utilities back to the building during the 2017 construction season.

-We do need to line up significant in-kind/pro-bono contributions in the following areas:
+We need to line up significant in-kind/pro-bono contributions in the following areas:

 - Underground contractors critically needed to bring in the necessary utilities